Categories

 • Overlooking and loss of privacy

-• Extensions out of scale or character with the existing house or surrounding area
+• Extensions out of scale or character with the existing house or the surrounding area

 • Impact on protected trees or habitats